 * Both of the machines above promote 25% fat cell adiposis in their clinical research.

-So yes, if you spent $24,600 for a quarter and they are going to give you $1,000 back!
+So yes, if you spent $24,600 in marketing for a quarter, they are going to give you $1,000 back!
 (If you spend more than $25,000/quarterly, they increase it to $6,000/quarter, so they really want you to pay for 6 months of patients in advance.)

 Let’s begin with some education on the CoolSculpting® procedure.

 Coolsculpting® is a procedure that is used to destroy fat cells using controlled cooling (near 4 Celsius) to gently and effectively target the fat cells underneath the skin without apparent damage to the overlying skin.

 We had one patient where we used the large abdominal handpiece and they did not have any feeling in the abdomen for 6 months.
 This length of time is unusual, but it can certainly happen.
 Most patients will have neurogenic pain in the affected areas for between 2-6 weeks.

 There have been many adverse events registered with the FDA in relation to the CoolSculpting® procedure.

-In this study (http://asj.oxfordjournals.org/content/early/2015/03/30/asj.sju069) there were “4 initially dissatisfied patients who were re-treated” and then they were satisfied.
+In this study (https://academic.oup.com/asj/article/35/5/NP116/239184) there were “4 initially dissatisfied patients who were re-treated” and then they were satisfied.
 The study was conducted for 528 consecutive patients from January 2010 to December 2012.

 The “CoolSculpting® Treatment Considerations Form” provided by Zeltiq® gives you an idea of the possible complications:

-As mentioned above, not only does Zeltiq® make money on the one-time equipment purchase price, they generate an additional $5,000/year by providing a service warranty on the device (which is critical, our machine broke down after only 5 months of use, and needed to be replaced).
+As mentioned above, not only does Allergan® make money on the one-time equipment purchase price (~$150,000), they generate an additional $5-9,000/year by providing a service warranty on the device (which is critical, our machine broke down after only 5 months of use, and needed to be replaced).